pythonanywhere/pythonanywhere_task_helpers/helpers/1-start_python.md

 This page is your **Dashboard**.
 It has a number of tabs (below), each of which contains a separate section of PythonAnywhere.
+This tutorial will walk you through the most important ones.
 You can get to the Dashboard from anywhere you are in PythonAnywhere using the link near the top right of the page, or by clicking the PythonAnywhere logo in the top left.

 Right now, we're on the **Consoles** tab.
-Here you can start new consoles of various flavors and you can get to consoles that you've already started.
+Consoles are places where you can type in commands in a programming language, and get an immediate response from the computer.
+The next step will show you how to use one.

 ----

-Click on the **2.7** link just just under the **Start new console** heading.
+Click on the **2.7** link just just under the **Start new console** heading;
+this will start Python version 2.7, which is a good version to start off with.
-After a little while, you should see a console with a prompt that looks like
+After a little while, you should see a console with a "prompt" that looks like
 this:

     >>>

-This is the standard Python interactive interpreter.
-It's also sometimes called the REPL (which stands for Read, Evaluate and Print Loop).
-Here you can enter Python and it will be run immediately.
+This is the standard Python "interactive interpreter".
+It's also sometimes called the REPL (which stands for Read, Evaluate and Print Loop), or a CLI (Command Line Interpreter).
+Here you can enter
+Python and it will be run immediately.
+Let's try that in the next step.

 ----